tdongsi/SqlTests/octopress/source/_posts/2016_01_General/2016-01-05-exhaustive-syllabus.markdown

 ## System Design, Scalability, Data Handling
 - **You can expect system design questions if you have 4+ years of experience.**
-- Scalability and System Design are very large topics with many topics and resources, since there is a lot to consider when designing a software/hardware system that can scale.
-      Expect to spend quite a bit of time on this.
-- Considerations:
-    - scalability
-        - Distill large data sets to single values
-        - Transform one data set to another
-        - Handling obscenely large amounts of data
-    - system design
-        - features sets
-        - interfaces
-        - class hierarchies
-        - designing a system under certain constraints
-        - simplicity and robustness
-        - tradeoffs
-        - performance analysis and optimization

 - [ ] **START HERE**: [The System Design Primer](https://github.com/donnemartin/system-design-primer)
 - [ ] [System Design from HiredInTech](http://www.hiredintech.com/system-design/)
 - [ ] [How Do I Prepare To Answer Design Questions In A Technical Inverview?](https://www.quora.com/How-do-I-prepare-to-answer-design-questions-in-a-technical-interview?redirected_qid=1500023)